sarahbrb/SMPE_M2-MoSIG_ENSIMAG_DSAI/README.md

 * **Trying non-linear transformations:** The relationship between temperature and failure probability may not be linear.
 A significant drop in temperatures could have an exponential or quadratic effect on the failure probability.

 * **Testing other statistical methods:** Logistic regression is a good model for binary probabilities, but other more robust methods might provide more reliable results, especially when the sample is small.
 We can test alternative methods such as:
-- Ridge regression or Lasso regression : to regularize the coefficients.
-- Mixed effects model : to account for variations between different flights.
-- Bayesian analysis : to incorporate more explicit uncertainty into the model.
+    i.
+Ridge regression or Lasso regression : to regularize the coefficients. ii.
+Mixed effects model : to account for variations between different flights. iii.
+Bayesian analysis : to incorporate more explicit uncertainty into the model.

 #### *2. Notebook (Improved version) : [exo5(improved version)](https://app-learninglab.inria.fr/moocrr/jupyter/user/9f6bea3395b39c150a1a33598f831331/notebooks/work/module2/exo5/exo5(Improved%20version).ipynb)*